Laurie McCauley

-Laurie Kay McCauley is an American dental and medical scholar and academic administrator.
-She serves as the 17th and current provost and executive vice president for academic affairs of the University of Michigan since May 2022.
+Laurie Kay McCauley is an American dentist and medical scholar, currently serving as the 17th provost and executive vice president for academic affairs of the University of Michigan since May 2022.

-Prior to her current role, she served as the William K. and Mary Anne Najjar Professor and dean of the University of Michigan School of Dentistry, as well as professor at the Department of Pathology of Michigan Medicine.
+Prior to her current role, she served as the William K. and Mary Anne Najjar Professor and dean of the University of Michigan School of Dentistry, as well as professor at the Department of Pathology of the University of Michigan Medicine.

 Education

-McCauley received a Bachelor of Science with a major in education in 1980, a Doctor of Dental Surgery in 1985, a Master of Science in dentistry in 1988, and a Doctor of Philosophy in veterinary pathobiology in 1991, all from The Ohio State University.
+McCauley received a Bachelor of Science with a major in education in 1980, a Doctor of Dental Surgery in 1985, a Master of Science in dentistry in 1988, and a Doctor of Philosophy in veterinary pathobiology in 1991, all from Ohio State University.